SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 <img src="https://github.com/SpektraSystems/Azure-PostgreSQL-DMS-Lab/blob/master/images/post4.jpg"/><br/>

    > Note: the Resource Group name, the Storage Account, and the File Share you created are displayed in the CLI while it initializes.
-You may enlarge the shell by dragging the border or clicking on the maximize button on ht etop right of the shell.
+You may enlarge the shell by dragging the border or clicking on the maximize button on the top right of the shell.

 ## Exercise 2: Provision Azure MySQL server using Azure CLI
 1. Launch Azure Cloud Shell on the upper right of the Azure portal.